pecknigel/learning-resources/for-educators.md

 # Educator Portal

 We are all educators.
-At least if ourselves.
-Engaging with that can seriously upgrade the learning processes that you follow.
+At least of ourselves.
+Engaging with that can seriously upgrade your learning processes.

 This area of the site is all about the approach that we take to learning and teaching.